ColmTalbot/gwpopulation/joss/paper.md

 The first step in the hierarchical inference process is drawing samples from the posterior distributions for the source parameters of each event under a fiducial prior distribution along with a set of simulated signals used to quantify the sensitivity of gravitational-wave searches.
 Next, these samples are used to estimate the population likelihood using Monte Carlo integration with a computational cost that grows quadratically with the size of the observed population.
 Since evaluating these Monte Carlo integrals is embarrassingly parallel, this is a prime candidate for hardware acceleration using graphics/tensor processing units.
-`GWPopulation` provides functionality need to perform this second step.
+`GWPopulation` provides functionality needed to perform this second step and is extensively used by members of the gravitational-wave astronomy community including the LIGO-Virgo-KAGRA collaborations.

 Maximizing the information we can extract from the gravitational-wave transient catalog requires a framework where potential population models can be quickly constrained with the observed data with minimal boilerplate code.
 Additionally, the availability of a standard open-source implementation improves the reliability and reproducibility of published results.
-`GWPopulation` addresses all of these points by providing a standard, open-source, implementation of the standard functionality needed to perform population analyses while enabling user-defined models to be provided by a `Python` function/class definition.
+`GWPopulation` addresses all of these points by providing a standard, open-source, implementation of the functionality needed to perform population analyses while enabling user-defined models to be provided by a `Python` function/class definition.
 The flexible backend system means hardware acceleration can be used with minimal coding effort.
 Using `GWPopulation` on Google Colab, it is possible to perform an exploratory analysis with a new population model in minutes and produce production-quality results without needing high-performance/throughput computing clusters.
 With access to high throughput computing resources, a wide range of potential models can be easily explored using the associated `gwpopulation_pipe` [@gwpop_pipe] package.